 First published in 1970 by Ideal Games and is thus the earliest commercially published game of this type.
 In Buckaroo, players take turns to put various model tools and equipment onto a plastic donkey until eventually it bucks and everything shoots into the air.

-The earliest mention of a game of this type I can think of described in Ian Fleming's book, 'On Her Majesty's Secret Service' published in 1963.
+The earliest mention of a game of this type that I can think of is described in Ian Fleming's book, 'On Her Majesty's Secret Service' published in 1963.
 James Bond explains the game to a group of ten girls who are part of a biological weapons terror plot.
 A napkin covers a glass and a coin is placed on it.
 Players take turns to singe the paper with a cigarette end and the game ends when one of them causes the coin to fall into the glass.
 This was apparently a popular game around this time and probably goes back much further than this.
 Is there any evidence of an earlier date?

 Actually, even older is Russian Roulette which goes back to at least 1937.
 It is normally a game for two but can be for multiple players.